alzh-azin/Articles/Android/Books/Real World Android/Chapter4.md

 as long as the app itself.
 Also, since each child component can access the dependencies of its parent, you’re ensuring that all other components can access ApiModule.

+### Defining dependencies

+- @Inject: Use in class constructors to inject code you own, such as the data mappers.

+- @Provides: Use in modules to inject code you don’t own, like any library instance.

+- @Binds: Use in modules to inject interface implementations when you don’t need initialization code.
+You’ll see an example later.

+###